etiennebr/stars/PROPOSAL.md

 array dimensions.
-This project will (i) implement a flexible and generic array model for heterogeneous records that (ii) can handle strong spatial and temporal referencing of array indexes, and (iii) can scale from moderately large data in memory, to large data on disk, and massive data on a remote server while using a unified user interface that follows the [tidy tools manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html).
+This project will (i) implement a flexible and generic array model for heterogeneous records that (ii) can handle strong spatial and temporal referencing of array indexes, and (iii) can scale from in memory, to on disk, and to s remote server while using a unified user interface that follows the [tidy tools manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html).